skiptools/skip-lib/README.md

 This pattern is used for most Swift types throughout SkipLib.
 Meanwhile, SwiftLib implementations of constructs built directly into the Swift language - e.g. tuples or `inout` parameters - only have a Kotlin file, with no corresponding Swift symbol file.

+## Topics

 ### Collections

-The `Array` example above is apt, because collections are perhaps the most complex part of the Swift standard library, and of SkipLib.
+Collections are perhaps the most complex part of the Swift standard library, and of SkipLib.
 Swift's comprehensive collection protocols allow `Array`, `Set`, `Dictionary`, `String`, and other types to all share a common set of API, including iteration, `map`, `reduce`, and much more.

 Corresponding Kotlin types - `List`, `Set`, `Map`, `String`, etc - do not share a similarly rich API set.
 As a result, SkipLib must duplicate collection protocol implementations in both `Collections.kt` and `String.kt`, and must duplicate `SetAlgebra` implementations in both `Set.kt` and `OptionSet.kt`.